 Admission Application Process

 Hiram College operates using the rolling admission plan.
 This means that prospective students may continuously apply for admission and that Hiram College will admit qualified students on a space-available basis.

 Interested in our Honors program?

-First-year applicants can apply in one of two ways:
+First-year applicants can apply in one of three ways: